This short essay has a different take on the importance – or non-importance – of international experience.

 - What is your role in the business?
 Even within a multi-national operation, your own role may be limited to functions in the local office.
 At first glance, this suggests you may not need global skills.
 But – what if you wish to advance in the organization?
 Then you will need a global mindset.

 I did not earn an M.B.A. degree until I was 41 years old.
 Whether you earn a degree in law, nursing, medicine, engineering, business – you are trained to “think like a lawyer”, “think like a nurse”, “think like a doctor”, “think like an engineer”, “think like an MBA”.

-When I earned the M.B.A., I learned how see different kinds of opportunities and that some problems are not software problems at all!
+When I earned the M.B.A., I learned to see different kinds of opportunities and that some problems are not software problems at all!
 This may sound funny, but this is typical of many professionals who are highly trained within their own field – everything is colored by how they view the world around them.
-The M.B.A. degree taught me how to “think differently” than how I thought as a trained software engineer.
+The M.B.A. degree taught me to “think differently” than how I thought as a trained software engineer.

 For many organizations – and fields of study or activities – a global mindset increases one’s perspectives and diversity of ideas.
 It may also lead to seeing “bigger opportunities” by having a global skillset.

 The evidence indicates those working in “Global businesses” are more likely to advance their careers if they have global skills and global thinking ability.